5/14/2024

 Max Bako

-Good morning Pester and Lars.
-Well done on your first report as a company.
-Nice to see a couple of questions from my side if that's all right.
-Perhaps starting a bit with the details but I mean looking at Säkö-Jokinen I believe they had sales during 2023 full year on some SEK 100 million and here in Q1 2024 I believe the contribution was some 7 million on sales.
+Good morning, Petter and Lars.
+Well done on your first report as a listed company.
+Nice to see.
+A couple of questions from my side, if that's all right.
+Perhaps starting a bit with the details, but I mean, looking at Säköjokkinen, I believe they had sales during 2023 full year of some SEK 100 million.
+And here in Q1 2024, I believe the contribution was some SEK 7 million on sales.
 Would you say that that is in line with normal seasonality or has demand weakened compared to last year?

 speaker